menome/harvesterTemplate/README.md

 This serves as a boilerplate and an example for the data harvester pattern.

-This example uses [JsonPlaceholder](https://jsonplaceholder.typicode.com/) as its source system
+This example uses [JsonPlaceholder](https://jsonplaceholder.typicode.com/) as its source system for a REST API, and the mysql World dataset as its source system for a SQL database.

 ### Usage
 This example takes all the data from the JsonPlaceholder API and converts each item to a rabbitMQ message to be consumed by [TheLink:DataRefinery](https://github.com/menome/dataRefinery).

 Simply send a POST request to <application root>/sync and the harvester will query the API and start pumping out RMQ messages.

+Sending a POST request to <application root>/sqlsync will query the SQL database and start pumping out RMQ messages.

 ### Example Message Format
 ```